-- A SMAS process has been in place for a number of years and the existing process involves each Director completing a SMAS disclosure on a biannual basis, with the yearend position being endorsed by the Chief Executive and captured as a key element of the AGS. - 6.
-The opportunity has been taken to enhance the SMAS process at the year-end position, to move beyond a compliance as part and into an assessment of governance maturity.
+- 5. A SMAS process has been in place for a number of years and the existing process involves each Director completing a SMAS disclosure on a biannual basis, with the yearend position being endorsed by the Chief Executive and captured as a key element of the AGS. - 6.
+The opportunity has been taken to enhance the SMAS process at the year-end position, to move beyond a compliance as maturity.
 This is to enable an open assessment of the relative governance strengths and areas requiring attention.